3 Home Organization Projects to Add to Your Spring To-Do List

 2. Get Your Garage in Shape for Summer

 Speaking of tools, why not make this the year when you create a real work bench?
-Add tool storage where cords never tangle and all of your nails, screwdrivers and hammers are always easy to find.
+Add tool storage where cords never tangle and all of your hardware, supplies, hand tools and power tools are always easy to find and reach.
+A storeWALL system is great for storing hoses, large garden tools, beach gear and other items that can be placed in adjustable baskets mounted to the slat wall system.
+There are even hooks for bikes, to finally get them off of the floor.

 3. Turn Your Closets into Organizational Dynamos

-Closet organization can maximize your storage space.
-Instead of a plain rod and bare walls above a shelf, you could have cupboards, shoe racks and cubbies, slacks hangers, dual hanging rods, and basically a system of components for everything that you own.
+Professional closet organization can maximize your storage space.
+Instead of a plain rod and bare walls above a shelf, you could have cabinets, shoe racks, cubbies and dual hanging rods.
+A custom designed system of components addresses all of your specific needs.
+Everything can be accessible, un-scrunched and wrinkle-free because items are not crammed together.

 You might find that there’s no need to haul sweaters to the attic because there’s new space inside your closet.
 The more wall space you use, the more you can store.
 And Martha Stewart says using aromatic herbs inside such as lavender can help keep everything smelling fresh.

-If you still don't have enough space, consider an organizational system elsewhere.
-You could create storage in the laundry room, guest room or even a temperature-controlled attic.
+While you are at it and in an organizing mood, consider an organizational system for other areas in your home.
+You could create amazing storage and new functionality in the laundry room, guest room or even a temperature-controlled attic.

-At the Closet Works, we work with you to design beautifully well-made, custom organization systems that fit your home, your lifestyle and all of your belongings.
-It's surprisingly affordable, too, and your choices are virtually limitless.
-Schedule a free design consultation today and learn what makes the Closet Works different and so much better.
+If you need more efficient storage for your mudroom, garage or closets, you’ve got a lot of options at The Closet Works.
+We want to work with you to design beautifully well-made, custom organization systems that fit your home, your lifestyle and all of your belongings.
+It’s surprisingly affordable, too, and your choices are virtually limitless.
+Schedule a free design or remote consultation today and let our experienced Designers create the organized space you have always wanted.